 Raquel: Well no I never wanted to do that.
-I never understood what the attraction is.
-I mean really.
+I don’t get the attraction.
 Women’s bodies are a thing of beauty but men?
-They got that thing hanging between their legs like and use it like an elevator.
+They got that thing hanging between their legs and they treat it like a roller coaster.
 Going up going down going up going down.
 Disgusting.
-And then they play with it like it’s a toy from WalMart.
+And then they play with it like it’s a toy from Target.

 Susan: Well I’m sorry we can’t all be lesbians like you.

-Raquel: You say lesbian like it’s a bad thing.
+Raquel: You say lesbians like it’s a bad thing.

 Lily: I’m sure Susan doesn’t mean it that way.

 Susan: No I don’t mean it in a derogatory way.
 It’s just not something that I could do that’s all.

 Raquel: Well have you ever tried to have sex with a woman?